the-events-calendar/the-events-calendar/readme.txt

 * Incorporated new Bulgarian translation files, courtesy of Nedko Ivanov
 * Incorporated new Chinese translation files, courtesy of Massound Huang
 * Incorporated new Indonesian translation files, courtesy of Didik Priyanto
+* Added the ability to override the labels & slugs for Venues/Organizers

 = 3.6.1 =